Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 #### Windows
 For a Windows computer, use software called [MobusXterm](https://mobaxterm.mobatek.net/)

-.challenge
+> ## Download and install the correct ssh software for your computer.
-## Download and install the correct ssh software for your computer.
+>
 .{challenge}

 ## In this class, you can